jvwasquevite/jwt-nodejs-api/README.md

 ### Main Features

 * Routers authentication with JSON WebToken
-* Project layered architectured, based on SOLID principles from Clean Architecture
+* Project layered architectured

 ### More Information

 This project was developed during Next Level Week 06 by [@rocketseat-education](https://github.com/rocketseat-education/).
-Additional features has been made by me.
+[Additional features](#additional-features) has been made by me.

 ### Directory Structure